AbbieNgXinYi/Istor-a/README.md

 Welcome to the mesmerising world of "henry stickmin" an immersive and exhilarating gaming experience.
 The game is filled with many different possibilities, weapons, and unforgettable adventures.
 In this epic journey, you will play as henry stickmin, the main character conquering formidable challenges to steal The Great Diamond.
 <br>

+# Objective:
+ - We aim to take advantage of this opportunity to educate learners further about Audio Visual (AV) Technology and how we employ it to present our exhibits, creating a more engaging experience.
+We want to achieve our aims by using shadows to take a fresh twist on shadow puppeting.

+## Slogan:
+   - "Making every child a genius".
+We strive to be the beginning (origin) of every learner's journey.

+---

+## Table of Content:

+- **Storyboards ( All Stations + Descriptions )**
+   - Station 1
+   - Station 2
+   - Station 3
+   - Station 4

+- Gameplay

+- **Setup Progress**
+   - System Diagrams
+      * Video
+      * Audio
+      * Lighting
+      * Controls
+         + Projector
+         + Phiget *(All Stations)*

+- **Floor Plan**
+   - Overall top view
+   - Details top view per station
+   - Details side view per station
+   - Detailed of the equipments (placed at both top corner of the room)

+- **Installation**
+   - Video
+   - Audio
+   - Lighting
+   - Control
+      - Phiget Control

+- **Operational and Testing**
+   - GrandMA3 on PC
+   - PB management
+   - Christie Pandora Box
+   - *Interactivity*
+      - Station 1
+         - Side view of station 1
+         - Shadow Puppetry Element
+      - Station 2
+         - Side View

+- **Troubleshooting**
+   - Installation
+   - Operational
+      - PB Management
+      - Christie Pandora Box
+      - Widget Designer
+      - Network

+- **Team Member's Infomation**

 ## Storyboard
 <br>